TreacherousDev/Treacherous/README.md

 | LEFT          | 8             |

 Given these values, we can create 15 unique combinations of rooms which comprises of 1 to 4 of these directions, all with their own unique number from 1 to 15.
-For deomstration purposes, numbers 10 to 15 shall be expressed in hexadecimal notation (A - F) to make diagrams look more uniform.
+For deomstration purposes, numbers shall be expressed in hexadecimal notation (1 - F) so that each number occupies only 1 character to make diagrams look more uniform.

 # Automata Sequence
-The algorithm starts by initializing a root room from the origin (0, 0).
-Then, the branch direction of the cell are marked.
+The algorithm starts by initializing a root room from (0, 0).
+The branch direction of the cell are marked and set as children of the origin.

-In this example, the root room will be 3, which has an up (1) and right (2) direction.
+In this example, the root room is 3, which has an up (1) and right (2) direction.
+So we set (0, 1) and (1,0) as children of (0,0).
 ```
 -------   -------
 -------   ---@---